A former north Queensland teacher is suing the Education Department for a substantial amount because a student threatened her with a knife.

 There is no support while you are being abused.

-And, when the persona abusing you finally leaves the room, there is no support.
+And, when the person abusing you finally leaves the room, there is no support.

 There is no de-briefing.